All Episodes

 That's what they were saying.

-It's kind of sick, it's sad, it's predictable, though.
+It's predictable, though.

-Those same people are all the same cast and characters now, you know, just with a with a certain sense of purpose and urgency, just trying to destroy Donald Trump when everything they wanted was provided.
+Those same people are all the same cast and characters now, you know, just with a certain sense of purpose and urgency, just trying to destroy Donald Trump when everything they wanted was provided.

-Now we got challenges moving forward, opening up the country, but Democrats who were impeaching the president when he was putting the travel ban in place now shift.
+But Democrats who were impeaching the president when he was putting the travel ban in place now shift.

 I am diving deeply into the what warnings Trump ignored on coronavirus.